lmdbjava/benchmarks/results/20160710/README.md

 the `6-*.png` graphs.
 The original Xodus test 6 results remain in `out-6.txt`.

 ## Results
-Five benchmarks are reported:
+Six benchmarks are reported:

-* `readCrc`: Iterate over ordered entries, computing a CRC32 of keys and values
+* `write`: Bulk insert the entries into the store
+* `readKey`: Fetch each entry by presenting its key, sending each value to the JMH black hole
-* `readSeq`: Iterate over ordered entries, sending each value to the black hole
+* `readSeq`: Iterate over the key-ordered entries, sending each value to the JMH black hole
 * `readRev`: Same as `readSeq`, except iterating entries in reverse order
+* `readCrc`: Iterate over the key-ordered entries, computing a CRC32 of keys and values
 * `readXxh64`: Same as `readCrc`, except computing an XXH64 via [Zero-Allocation-Hashing](https://github.com/OpenHFT/Zero-Allocation-Hashing)
   (ZAH XXH64 is currently the fastest JVM hasher, as separately benchmarked via [Hash-Bench](https://github.com/benalexau/hash-bench))
-* `write`: Write the 1M/10M entries out in an implementation-optimal manner (eg via a single transaction or batch if supported)

-To make the graphs and associated discussion more concise, the follow terms are
+To make the graphs more concise, the follow terms are used:
-used:

 * Int/Integer: 32-bit signed integer (using the implementation's default byte ordering)